stackb/bazel-stack-vscode-go/docs/debugging/debugging.md

 The `bazel-stack-vscode-go` intends to make bazel/rules_go workspaces work better with vscode and the vscode-go extension.
-This *should* include debugger support.
+This *should* include debugger support (but does not currently).

-In the meantime, see the mini-tutorial about using [delve](/debugging/delve) from the command-line with bazel/golang binaries.
+In the meantime, see the mini-tutorial about using [delve](/bazel-stack-vscode-go/debugging/delve) from the command-line with bazel/golang binaries.